Haivision/srt/docs/API.md

 Note: there's no separate place to report error.
-The only way to distinguish error and in/out event is when you subscribe to `IN` or `OUT` only, and the error then cn be recognized by the fact that the socket appears in both arrays.
+The only way to distinguish error and in/out event is when you subscribe to `IN` or `OUT` only, and the error then can be recognized by the fact that the socket appears in both arrays.

 This function also reports error of type `SRT_ETIMEOUT` when no socket is ready as the timeout elapses (including 0).

-Note that this function contains a loop with a periodic check with about 10ms interval to see if there are any events on system sockets.
-Only SRT sockets are reported immediately upon event trigger.
+Note that in this function there's a loop that checks for socket readiness every 10ms.
+This waiting time can be shortened only for SRT sockets when they become ready earlier after the previous check.

 2. `srt_epoll_uwait`: In this function only the SRT sockets can be subscribed (it reports error if you pass an epoll id that is subscribed to system sockets).